 Fall is a time for new beginnings–especially for students.
 This year’s college freshmen might be both nervous and excited, as they are not sure what to expect when it comes to the differences between high school and college.
 To ease this transition, the Council would like to offer tips on self-advocacy and obtaining disability services through campus resources.

 Throughout K-12 education, students who are blind or visually impaired work from accommodations mandated by Individualized Education Plans (IEP) or 504 plans up until high school graduation.
-Colleges follow 504 and American Disability Act (ADA) requirements as well, but there is no mandated IEP.
+Colleges follow 504 and Americans with Disabilities Act (ADA) requirements as well, but there is no mandated IEP.
 College accommodations are “leaner” and “less personalized” compared to high school.
 One of the biggest changes going from high school to college is the shift of the responsibility from parents and teachers to the individual student.

 The individual student is responsible for obtaining books and handouts in accessible formats, communicating with professors, taking quizzes and tests, and turning in papers and other assignments on time.
 Most colleges have disability services offices.
 Check a college’s website to find information about disability services, as schools use varying names for these departments.

 Each school will have a specific process for getting accommodations.
 At the University of Wisconsin-Whitewater, for instance, students who have been accepted to the school are asked to fill out a separate application to the Center for Students with Disabilities and provide documentation about their disability.

 Amy DiMola, a Disability Services Coordinator at UW-Whitewater, says it is a good idea to fill out this application as soon as possible after receiving acceptance at the university.